prasannavl/icomponent/packages/icomponent/README.md

     // Called by attributeChangedCallback.
 Default action is to queue a
     // render.
     attributeChanged(name: string, prev: string, val: string): void;

-    /// State management

-    // A method for handling state mutations and additional renders.
-    // Takes a message and value.
-Returning false, prevent scheduling
-    // another render.
-Default is to schedule another render on
-    // update.
-    //
-    // Note that scheduling and clearing renders are extremely cheap
-    // as long as it's in the same cycle before renders.
-So, use them
-    // freely.
-    update(msg: any, val?: any): boolean;

-    // Ideally, designed for dispatching an message which calls the update
-    // fn, through which state mutation can be handled from one place. dispatch(msg: any, val?: any): void;
 }
 ```